alexeilebedev/openacr/README.md

 Now we have a record referring to a non-existing `xyz`.
 This is clearly a foreign key constraint violation, but because we've been running acr with `-check:N` (the default), the violation was allowed.
-The reason `acr -check` is off by default is that it's virtually impossible to interactively build a nice dataset without it being `broken` at one point or another.
+The reason `acr -check` is off by default is that it's virtually impossible to interactively build a nice data set without it being `broken` at one point or another.
 It's like if your editor disallowed syntactically incorrect programs -- you wouln't be able to even type up "hello world".
 Usually, it's applications that load and cross-reference records are the ones that care deeply about constraint violation.